EOSIO/eos/rodeos_performance_test/ReadMe.md

 ```

 ### Push the generated image to the registry
-To distribute the web app’s image across the swarm, it needs to be pushed to the registry you set up earlier.
-With Compose, this is very simple:
+To distribute the EOS image across the swarm, it needs to be pushed to the registry you set up earlier.

 ```
-$ export DOCKER_REPO=$MANAGER_IP:5443
-$ docker-compose push
+$ source ./push_latest_image.sh
 ```

 ### Deploy the stack to the swarm